 Should You Apply for the First Digital NextGen Mastercard®?

 This isn’t necessarily a card meant for paying off debt, but rather for repairing credit after the fact.
 So if you have a debt to pay off or tend to carry a balance, you may prefer a low rate balance transfer card.
 The high APRs here is completely avoidable as long as you make your payments in full each month.
 While the fees aren’t as avoidable, they allow Synovus Bank to issue this card despite your blemished credit.

 Overall, the First Digital Mastercard is what you make it.
 If you’ve struggled to get other credit cards due to poor credit, this offers a quick solution so you can turn your score around.
 You won’t have to worry about having excellent credit to get approved, and you won’t have long to wait for a decision, either.

-First Digital offers those with subpar credit a credit card that reports to all three major credit bureaus every month (Experian, Equifax, and TransUnion) plus enjoys the near-global of the Mastercard payment network, meaning no matter where your travels within the United States take you, chances are your First Digital Card will be accepted.
+First Digital offers those with subpar credit a credit card that reports to all three major credit bureaus every month (Experian, Equifax, and TransUnion) plus enjoys the impressive reach of the Mastercard payment network, meaning no matter where your travels within the United States take you, chances are your First Digital Card will be accepted.